Geo-Mafia/Geo-Mafia/README.md

 ## 7) Changes
 ### Frontend
 1) Added Chats into this implementation when previous this was left for for next implementation cycle.
 2) Developed UI features for bubbles.
+Added the campus map functions to handle tracking players between bubbles.
 3) Implemented all functions for game logic beyond the start and end game handling, which have been planned out.